hashicorp/vault-secrets-operator/docs/api/api-reference.md

 | Field | Description |
 | --- | --- |
 | `secretRef` _string_ | SecretRef is the name of a Kubernetes secret in the consumer's (VDS/VSS/PKI/HCP) namespace which provides the HCP ServicePrincipal clientID, and clientKey.
- The secret data must have the following structure { "clientID": "clientID", "clientKey": "clientKey", } |
+ The secret data must have the following structure { "clientID": "clientID", "clientSecret": "clientSecret", } |

 #### HCPAuthSpec